ben-jacobson/Remora-STM32F4xx-PIO/README.md

 - JSON config loading - Working - no known issues
 - SPI Comms - in progress:
     - Current status:
-        - Sign of life, but not fully tested - Can toggle estop in and out on an Rpi5
+        - Able to toggle estop in and out on an Rpi5.
+Needs more testing to see if stepgen and IO work as intended at full speed
-        - Experiencing some bugs in the DMA multi buffer handling code, more platform specific work required
-        - Note that the code for branching the SPI TX DMA hasn't been observed as working until we resolve the DMA multi buffer code above
-    - Todos:
-        - Integrate an SD card module for testing native FATFS reading.
-        - Full test required for new code introduced prior to mounting the file system
-        - Refactoring of Mbed code used for handling DMA interrupts.
-See if we can replace with a set of idiomatic STM HAL DMA handlers
 - UART support - Working on both UART2 and UART3 peripherals, can be set in PlatformIO.ini for your build target.
+- SDIO - Working - Tested on F446ZE, able to load config from micro SD card.
+No known issues.
 - Modules - in progress:
-    - Blinky: Working - no known issues
+    - Blinky: Working - no known issues.
-    - Stepgen: Working - no known issues
+    - Stepgen: Working - no known issues.
-    - Digital IO: Working - no known issues
+    - Digital IO: Working - no known issues.
-    - Analog Ins: Ported in but untested
+    - Analog Ins: Ported yet to be tested.
-    - Hardware PWM: Working - no known issues
+    - Hardware PWM: Working - no known issues.
-    - Software PWM: to be ported in
+    - Software PWM: to be ported in a future revision.
-    - Encoder module: To be ported in
+    - QEI and Software encoder modules: to be ported in a future revision.
 - Linker scripts
-    - F446RE - Working - no known issues
+    - F446RE - Working - no known issues.
-    - F446ZE - Working - no known issues
+    - F446ZE - Working - no known issues.
-    - Octopus - Built but untested, proof of concept for build target support and integration of Bootloader only
+    - Octopus - Built but untested, proof of concept for build target support and integration of Bootloader only.
 - Adhoc todos:
-    - Basic SDIO implementation for SD card reading
-    - Full suite of tests for SPI interface
-    - ADC - build a class based handler from MSP init code to enable choices of analog inputs
+    - ADC - build a class based handler from MSP init code to enable choices of analog inputs.

 # Build instructions
 - In a new directory: